jbrucker/JettyHelloWorld/README.md

 ```
 you can also write the  goals on one line: `mvn clean compile exec:java`.

-Now try sending some requests to ```http://localhost:8080/hello```.
+Now send some requests to ```http://localhost:8080/hello```.
 You should see a log message printed by the RequestLoggingFilter.

-If you send the requests faster than 1 per second (use curl or click "refresh" really fast), you should see some messages like this:
+If you send requests faster than 1 per second (click "refresh" really fast), you should see some messages like this:
 ```
 INFO RequestLoggingFilter - From 127.0.0.1:51830  GET /hello WARN org.eclipse.jetty.servlets.DoSFilter - DOS ALERT: Request rejected ip=127.0.0.1,session=null,user=null